marialyck/SocialGraphs/index.md

 ![Image of Yaktocat](img/guccimane/guccimane_wordcloud_lyrics.png)

-_Fig x.x: Top 10 most used words from artits Gucci Mane's 5 choosen songs._
+_Fig x.x: Wordcloud of 5 songs words from artits Gucci Mane._

 To briefly sum of some of the words shown in figure x.x, the word which scored the highest score from the TF-IFD was _Gucci_ which also is part of the artist name.
 But this might also be a reference to the luxury brand _Gucci_ which makes clothes, bags and accessories.
 To compare the wordcloud with word counts, a graph is made to illustrate which words are being used most.